- How do I post an internship opportunity?

 The New School prohibits employers of interns from discriminating on the basis of age, race, color, gender, sexual orientation, religion, religious practices, mental or physical disability, national or ethnic origin, citizenship, or veteran or marital status.

-By offering a Parsons student an internship opportunity, you agree to the terms, conditions, and limitations outlined on this page.
+By offering a New School student an internship opportunity, you agree to the terms, conditions, and limitations outlined in the above paragraphs.

 21. Whom should I contact if there are issues during the internship?